ibm-cloud-docs/Cloudant/api/document.md

 a client can cache the state of data locally.
 Caching also helps to keep request counts down, increase application performance, and decrease load on the database cluster.
 This behavior also applies to other read requests such as to MapReduce and search indexes.
 {: note}

-### Example of retrieving a document by using HTTP:
+### Example of retrieving a document by using HTTP

 ```http
 GET /$DATABASE/$DOCUMENT_ID HTTP/1.1
 ```
 {: codeblock}

-### Example of retrieving a document by using the command line:
+### Example of retrieving a document by using the command line

 ```sh
 curl "https://$ACCOUNT.cloudant.com/$DATABASE/$DOCUMENT_ID"